staafnet/minishell/README.md

 Contributing
 Feel free to fork the repository and submit pull requests with improvements or bug fixes.
-Please ensure your code adheres to the project's coding style and includes appropriate tests.
+Please ensure your code adheres to the projects coding style and includes appropriate tests.

 License